Characterizing photon number statistics using conjugate optical homodyne detection: Conjugate homodyne detection

-where $\hat{n}_1=\hat{a}_1^{+}\hat{a}_1$ and $\hat{n}_2=\hat{a}_2^{+}\hat{a}_2$ are photon number operators of mode 1 and 2.
+where $\hat{n}_1=\hat{a}_1^{\dagger}\hat{a}_1$ and $\hat{n}_2=\hat{a}_2^{\dagger}\hat{a}_2$ are photon number operators of mode 1 and 2.
 Obviously, $\hat{Z}$ is a Hermitian operator.
 Thus, it is a valid observable.

-\textbf{Expectation value of $\hat{Z}$}
+\subsection{Expectation value of $\hat{Z}$}

 As shown in Fig.1, the joint input state of mode 1 and 2 is given by $\vert\psi_1 0_2\rangle$.
-From Eq.(\ref{Eq:Eq8}), the expectation value of $\hat{Z}$ can be determined to be
+From (8), the expectation value of $\hat{Z}$ can be determined to be

-where $\langle n_1\rangle$ is the expected photon number of the input quantum state.
-The constant $1$ on the RHS of Eq.(\ref{Eq:Eq9}) can be interpreted as the vacuum noise contribution from the first beam splitter \cite{Note1}.
-Eq.(\ref{Eq:Eq9}) shows that the average photon number of the input state can be estimated by subtracting $1$ from the mean value of the measured $z$.
+where $\langle n_1\rangle$ is the average photon number of the input quantum state.
+The constant $1$ on the RHS of (9) can be interpreted as vacuum noise contribution \cite{Note1}.
+Eq.(9) shows that the average photon number of the input state can be estimated by subtracting $1$ from the expectation value of $\hat{Z}$.

-\textbf{Variance of $\hat{Z}$}
+\subsection{Variance of $\hat{Z}$}

 The variance of $\hat{Z}$ is given by